stefaanc/stefaanc.github.io/_posts/2020-02-17-implementing-a-terraform-provider.md

 1. Create a repository, for instance called `terraform-provider-abc`

-2. Download the [`abc` package](/assets/2020-02-17-implementing-a-terraform-provider/terraform-provider-abc.zip) into your repository
+2. Download the content from the `terraform-provider-abc` in the [`abc` package](/assets/2020-02-17-implementing-a-terraform-provider/terraform-provider-abc.zip) into your repository

+3. Assuming you have `go` installed and properly configured,
-3. In the `terraform-provider-abc` directory,
+   in the `terraform-provider-abc` directory,

     1. run `go mod tidy`
-    2. run `go build -o "$env:APPDATA/terraform.d/plugins` (on Windows using Powershell) or `go build -o "%APPDATA%\terraform.d\plugins` (on Windows using CMD)
+    2. run `go build -o "$env:APPDATA/terraform.d/plugins` (on Windows using Powershell)
+       or `go build -o "%APPDATA%\terraform.d\plugins` (on Windows using CMD)
        or `go build -o ~/.terraform.d/plugins` (on Linux)

 To run the provider:

+1. Assuming you have `terraform` installed and properly configured,
-1. In the `terraform-provider-abc/examples` directory,
+   in the `terraform-provider-abc/examples` directory,

     1. run `terraform init`
     2. run `terraform plan`